upadhyayvaibhav229/Backend1_Notes/README.md

 ## 🟢 **What is MongoDB?**

-MongoDB is a NoSQL document database that stores data in flexible, JSON-like documents called BSON.
+MongoDB is a NoSQL document database that stores data in flexible, JSON-like documents called BSON(Binary JSON).
 Instead of tables (like in SQL), it uses collections and documents.

 ### ✅ **Why use MongoDB?**